svn2github/wordpress-vip-plugins/edit-flow/readme.txt

 == Changelog ==

+= 0.7.5 (??? ??, 2013) =
+* New French localization thanks to [boris-hocde](https://github.com/boris-hocde)
+* Allow custom post statuses to be completely disabled for a post type, preventing situations where 'draft' posts could disappear when the draft status was deleted.
+* Better implementation of the hack we have to employ for editable slugs in the post edit screen.
+* Bug fix: Load modules on 'init' so the strings associated with each class can be properly translated
+* Bug fix: Pagination functional again when filtering to a post type
+* Bug fix: Pre-PHP 5.2.9 array_unique() compatibility
+* Bug fix: Respect the timezone when indicating which day is Today
+* Bug fix: Calendar should work for all post types, regardless of which are supposed to be added to it

 = 0.7.4 (Nov.
 21, 2012) =
 * Added 'Scheduled' as one of the statuses you see in the 'Posts At A Glance' widget.
 'Private' and other core statuses can be added with a filter
 * Sort posts on the Manage Posts view by visible editorial metadata date fields